Why Would Royalty Drive When Chauffeurs Are On Call?

 Prince Philip had a miraculous escape after the accident.
 The prince was "obviously shaken," an eyewitness told the BBC, but he was able to stand and showed asked about the occupants of the other car.
 The female driver of the other vehicle and her passenger received minor injuries, and there was also a baby in that car who wasn't injured.
 Despite his sense of duty to Queen and country, he's never had much patience for royal protocol, as his long history of unapologetic public goof-ups shows.

-The Duke of Edinburgh is also known to be independent and has been caught on several occasions getting frustrated by the strictures of his public role, asking photographers to "get on with it" and ignoring the instructions of aides, according to CNN.
+The Duke of Edinburgh is also known to be independent and has been caught on several occasions getting frustrated by the strictures of his public role, asking photographers to "get on with it" and ignoring the instructions of aides,